Chemistry only

 Ball and stick models as well as the structural formula and displayed formula for the first 4 carboxylic acids are shown below

 As an example consider the simplest carboxylic acid; methanoic acid (HCOOH).
-When methanoic acid is added to water a few of molecules will ionise to form methanoate ions and hydrogen ions.
+When methanoic acid is added to water only a small proportion of the methanoic acid molecules will ionise to form methanoate ions and hydrogen ions.
 Most of the methanoic acid molecules stay intact and do not dissociate or break down in water, we can show this as:

 similarly with ethanoic acid we have:

-In the symbolic equations below the water has been omitted to simplify the equations.
+In the symbolic equations below the water has been omitted to simplify the equations, the equations show what happens when a carboxylic acid molecule is added to water:

 carboxylic acid | molecular formula | ion formed | structural formula of ion |